isaacsimmons/json-websocket/README.md

 JSON WebSocket can also be used in the browser with no dependency on the node [websocket](https://github.com/Worlize/WebSocket-Node) module relying instead on the browser's implementation.

 In order to do this, you should include `./lib/browser.js` using a CommonJS bundler.
+For instance, using browserify `browserify ./lib/browser.js -s jsonSocket -o bundle.js` or simply running the included `./browserify.sh` script.
+(Note that browserify must be installed on your system globally for this script to work.)

+Pointing a web browser to `./examples/browser.html` on the local filesystem after generating the browser bundle will load an empty test page that will attempt to connect to the example server.

+The `client` object in the global namespace is the connected json-socket object and the `jsonSocket` function in the global namespace is the method to create additional client sockets.

+The client socket object has the same events and methods as the Node JS client object.

 # Testing #